 When pursuing an Interdepartmental Major in Political Science and Philosophy, you have the opportunity to work with some of the most prominent political scientists and philosophers in the country.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

-As your interests develop, you may want to take an independent readings credits with a Political Science faculty or Philosophy faculty member.
-This course will allow you to explore a topic of choice in great detail and under direct supervision.
+As your interests develop, you may want to take earn POLS-X490 or PHIL-X 490 independent readings credits with a Political Science faculty or Philosophy faculty member.
+This will allow you to explore a topic of choice in great detail and under direct supervision.
 Speak with an advisor or your instructor about this possibility.

-PHIL-X473: Internship in Philosophy, also offers select students the opportunity to assist faculty in research or in the teaching of introductory courses.
+PHIL-X471: Undergraduate Teaching Assistantships in Philosophy also offers select students the opportunity to assist faculty in research or in the teaching of introductory courses.
 Contact the advisor for more information.
 Teaching internships in political science fall under course number POLS-X 471.
 They offer students the opportunity to participate in planning courses, lecturing, and leading classroom discussions.

-Students with a minimum cumulative grade point average of 3.300 and minimum 3.500 in political science are eligible for the Interdepartmental Honors Program in Political Science and Philosophy.
+Eligible students can participate in the Interdepartmental Honors Program in Political Science and Philosophy.
 The program allows students to work closely with faculty in conducting research and composing an honors thesis.
 The honors program has two requirements:

 - An honors thesis

 - One of the following pairs of courses: PHIL-P 498 Colloquium and PHIL-P 499 or POLS-Y 499 Colloquium and POLS-Y 499

 The choice of the pair depends on whether the student's honors director is a philosophy or political science faculty member.
 The thesis will be judged by an honors committee that consists of members from both departments.
 Interested students should talk to faculty about starting an honors thesis.